 van·guard [van-gahrd] noun 1. the forefront in any movement, field, activity, or the like.
 2. the leaders of any intellectual or political movement.

-I’m a senior HR Practitioner based in Toronto, where I work on programs and projects related to employee relations, recruiting, performance management, organizational development, and engagement.
-My HR career has taken me into a variety of industries over the last 10 years, including financial services, public sector, design, hospitality, non-profit and food processing, during which time I have at least dabbled in virtually all functions within HR.
+I’m Jane Watson, a senior HR practitioner based in Toronto.
+My HR career has taken me into a variety of industries over the last 13 years, including financial services, technology, the public sector, design, hospitality, non-profit, and manufacturing.

 Connect with me